Good Practices

 No Extend, Include, Inheritance

-Including, extending, and inheriting use cases are a standard use case features defined by UML.
-The include relationship is used to inject a flow in another use flow.
+Including, extending, and inheriting use cases are standard use case features defined by UML.
+The include relationship is used to inject a flow into another use flow.
 The extend relationship does the same, but only if some condition defined by an extension point is met.
 And inheritance allows creating a base use case which might be inherited and extended by its child use cases.
 Examples of the include and extend relationships are depicted in the pictures below:

 aa